-During the current reporting period, the CSSP grant-funded attorney began representing a victim of domestic violence in a divorce proceeding that included issues of child custody and child support, as well as a bankruptcy proceeding.
-The attorney also helped the victim obtain a final protection order against an acquaintance who was stalking her.
-The divorce, child custody, and child support matters were not resolved as of the end of the reporting period.
-This would be reported as (1) Protection orders, (1) Divorce, (1) Custody/visitation, (1) Child/spousal support, and (1) Consumer/finance under the "Number of victims receiving legal assistance" column.
-Then in the "Number of cases closed or issues resolved" (1) Protection orders and (1) Consumer/finance would be reported.
-The divorce, child custody, and child support matters would not be reported under "Number of cases closed or issues resolved" because those matters were not settled as of the end of the reporting period.
+During the current reporting period, the VAWA Program-funded attorney represented a victim in a divorce proceeding involving child, as well as a bankruptcy case.
+The attorney also helped the victim obtain a final protection order against a stalker.
+The family law matter was not resolved by the end of the reporting period.
+In the "Number of victims receiving legal assistance" column, this would be reported as (1) Protection orders, (1) Family law matters, and (1) Consumer/finance.
+In the "Number of cases closed or issues resolved" column, (1) Protection orders and (1) Consumer/finance would be reported, with family law matters not included because they remained open.